 In the Early Years Foundation Stage, children explore the past through ‘Understanding the World’, often related to their own experiences.

 We use trips to museums and historic sites help bring to life the periods studied.
-Children will be given opportunities throughout the school to visit sites related to their topics such as the Egyptian collection at the British Museum, or Hampton Court to experience a Tudor palace first hand.
+The children are given opportunities throughout the school to visit sites related to their topics such as the Egyptian collection at the British Museum, or Hampton Court to experience a Tudor palace first hand.

 How can parents help?